plundaahl/tiny-fsm/README.md

 });
 ```

-Thanks to the `transitionAfterTimeout` StateComponent, this state machine will cycle between stateA and StateB every second.
+Thanks to the `transitionAfterTimeout` Aspect, this state machine will cycle between stateA and StateB every second.
 Each time it transitions, `bar` and `foo` will be printed to the console.

 #### Factory Function
 This is our constructor function.
-Its job is to return a StateComponent.
-This isn't actually a necessary part of a StateComponent, but it can be useful for providing configuration to the StateComponent at the call site, so it's included here.
+Its job is to return a Aspect.
+This isn't actually a necessary part of a Aspect, but it can be useful for providing configuration to the Aspect at the call site, so it's included here.

 #### Setup Function
-This is the actual StateComponent.
-Its job is to do whatever the StateComponent requires when the state is first entered.
+This is the actual Aspect.
+Its job is to do whatever the Aspect requires when the state is first entered.
 The TinyFSM `Machine` will take care of running this function every time the containing state is entered.

 #### Cleanup Function
 The cleanup function is optional.
-If your StateComponent doesn't have any cleanup to do, feel free to omit it.
+If your Aspect doesn't have any cleanup to do, feel free to omit it.
 If you do return a function from your setup function, TinyFSM's `Machine` will take care of invoking it when the associated state is transitioned out of.

 ## Why Should I Use This?
 You probably shouldn't!
 At least, not for anything production-related.
 This is a personal project undertaken for a) my own curiosity, and b) to serve as a tool in my hobby game development projects.
 The API is still evolving, and there are probably a bunch of issues I haven't found with it.